Carpal Tunnel Surgery in Dallas, TX

 Although you may experience some numbness and tingling immediately following surgery, these sensations will gradually wear off over the next few days.
 You may regain some use of your hand in the week or so following surgery.
 However, you should follow your doctor’s instructions carefully to ensure adequate time for healing.

 Getting Back to Normal Following Carpal Tunnel Surgery

 How long it takes for you to return to normal will depend on whether your procedure was performed on your dominant or non-dominant hand, as well as the type of work you normally perform.
 When surgery is performed on your non-dominant hand, the activity may be restricted for one to two weeks.
 If performed on your dominant hand, you may need to limit activity for up to 12 weeks.
 Physical therapy could be needed in either instance to strengthen your hand and speed the healing process.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and have restricted movement due to carpal tunnel syndrome, find out if carpal tunnel surgery at A New Reflection Cosmetic Surgery Center could be right for you.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and have restricted movement due to carpal tunnel syndrome, find out if carpal tunnel surgery at Charles A. Wallace, MD could be right for you.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!